At Willowbrook Dental Clinic, we can help you restore your smile with dental crowns.

 If a tooth is cracked, a crown seals the crack so the damage doesn't get worse.
 Crowns are also used to attach bridges, and cover badly shaped or discoloured teeth.

 First, the weak or decayed tooth material is drilled away until a post-like structure remains.
 Sometimes the remaining tooth structure is too weak to support a crown, and so an artificial "post and core" must be placed before the procedure can continue.

-At Willowbrook Dental Clinic, we use CEREC 3 Technology to create dental crowns on-site.
+At Willowbrook Dental Clinic, we use dental technology to create dental crowns on-site.
 Once the tooth is prepared, a camera sends a digital image of the preparation to a computer screen where our dentists can design the restoration.

-We then send the design information to a milling chamber, where your custom fitted and coloured crown is fabricated in about 10 minutes. » Learn More About CEREC
+We then send the design information to a milling chamber, where your custom-fitted and coloured crown is made.

 Will my crown look natural?

-Yes.
-Your CEREC crowns blend in almost seamlessly with your natural teeth.
+Your crowns should blend in almost seamlessly with your natural teeth.
 To achieve a natural look, we consider various factors, such as the bite, shape, colour and length of your teeth.
-After your crown is placed, your teeth will not only be stronger, but they will be more attractive, too.
+After your crown is placed, your teeth should not only be stronger, but they will be more attractive, too.

 Why crowns instead of veneers?